harshitpaunikar1/support-inbox-copilot/.github/project-buildup-history.md

 - Task summary: After stepping away for a bit, came back and resolved a merge conflict that came up when I switched branches to check something else.
 - Deliverable: Nothing dramatic — just keeping things tidy.
+## 2023-07-17 - Day 5: Content outline

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to list the sections, messages, and data that need to appear in the project and make the whole thing feel less half baked.
+By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
+This kind of work is mostly small decisions stacked together, even if it does not look dramatic from outside.
+- Deliverable: I wrapped up the day with content outline mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+It was not super polished, just stable enough that I felt okay moving forward.